 Dry trimming cannabis can be a controversial issue amongst growers.
 Usually, growers like to trim the leaves of their cannabis plant after harvest whilst they are still wet.
 All leaves will be removed, leaving just the buds, to hang and dry.
 This way is known as wet trimming, and is the most common way for growers to trim cannabis.

 Wet trimming works fine, and does a great job of drying your weed, and will bring good results.
 But for a few reasons, dry trimming cannabis is my much preferred way to trim a harvest.
-Let me explain why:
+In this article, I will explain why.

 1: I Hate Trimming!